 Every post I write is still just me talking to you and showing you what I have been up to.
 And if that something I have been up to, involves playing around with something (or somewhere) that somebody has given me or paid me for, I will always let you know explicitly.

 This one is actually getting some press over here in Holland too.
 You are probably aware of it but every time you stumble around your merry way on the internet you are leaving a trail of cookies behind (actually you are gathering cookies, but what the heck).
 This means that practically every site leaves a bit of code behind on you computer to keep track of the fact that you visited them and what you looked at there and where you went when you left.
 Google is master at this.
 That’s why all those Amazon ads (or something like that), will all of a sudden be showing you garden books, if you have recently been searching Amazon for…… yes wait for it…… garden books!

 I think cookies can be used to track your IP address which in turn can be used to find your server address and even your home address.
 That requires skills though.
 Skills I don’t have and don’t want to have.
 You should be aware of it though.
 Every step you take on the internet leaves a trail behind, a trail somebody out there can pick up and follow back to you.
-If you want to avoid that you can install extra safety measures on your pc.
+If you want to avoid that you can install extra safety measures on your computer.